Take a Quick Look

 Overview

-On the global level, communicators require awareness, agility, and strategies within multicultural environments.
-When considering social justice, the emphasis may not be focused on international cultural comparisons, but gaining understanding of unconscious perceptions that influence communication between various identities described by generations, races, religions, and socioeconomic groups.
+When considering the social justice track, the emphasis may not be focused on international cultural comparisons, but gaining understanding of diversity and inclusion concepts, along with unconscious biases that influence communication between various identities described by generations, races, religions, and socioeconomic groups.

 Transfer Credit Opportunities for Certifications from Professional Associations